bobzhang/fan/README.markdown

      OCamlfind

 ### Initial Install
-    ocamlbuild cold/fan.byte
+     just type dist

+#### What it mainly did

+  * Start. it will make cold/Fan.byte from original syntax This is

-     This is mainly for the cold start(compile from the original syntax code).
+        mainly for the cold start(compile from the original syntax code).
 Actually all work is done.

-The following work is to use the compile binary to preprocess the revised syntax to verify Fan reaches a fix point now.
+  * Bootstrap.
+Using the generated binary to preprocess the revised

+        syntax to verify Fan reaches a fix point now.
-    mkdir _build/boot
-    ln -s _build/cold/fan.byte _build/boot/fan
-    hb fan.byte
       If it reaches fix point, then it succeeds.
 You can also test hb
-   fan.native for fun!
+    Fan.native for fun!

 ### Develop
-     Everytime, you made some nontrival changes(change the grammar, lexer), make sure to type hb fan.byte or hb fan.native to verify it can be hot-bootstrapped.
+     Everytime, you made some nontrival changes(change the grammar, lexer), make sure to type hb Fan.byte or hb Fan.native to verify it can be hot-bootstrapped.
      Then type cb to snapshot your changes to cold.(This is for distribute purpose)